cmndrsn/cv/index.md

 Funded project: Tracing Historic Changes in Emotional Communication Through Music

-Applying statistical methods to understand perceived emotion in different eras of common-practice classical music.
+Applying statistical methods to analyze perceived emotions in response to music from different historic periods.

 `2024`
 **Globalink Research Award** Awarded by Mitacs and the British High Commission.
 Value: 6,000 CAD.

 Funded project: Evaluating Algorithmic Prediction of Emotion in Music.

-Traveled to Durham University, UK to conduct meta-analysis in collaboration with Dr. Tuomas Eerola.
+Conducted meta-analysis of Music Emotion Recognition studies in collaboration with Dr. Tuomas Eerola at Durham University, UK.

 `2023-2024`
 **Ontario Graduate Scholarship**.
 Funded by the Government of Ontario as well as Margo Wilson & Martin Daly OGS.
 Value: 15,000 CAD.